naviprem/my-cs-notes/docs/_posts/2020-05-30-css-display.md

 The writing-mode property accepts the values `horizontal-tb`, `vertical-rl` and `vertical-lr`.
 These values control the direction that blocks flow on the page.
 The initial value is horizontal-tb, which is a top to bottom block flow direction with a horizontal inline direction.
 Left to right languages, such as English, and Right to left languages. such as Arabic, are all horizontal-tb.

+### Containing Block

+- The size and position of an element are often impacted by its containing block
+- If the position property is **static, relative, or sticky**, the containing block is formed by the edge of the content box of the nearest ancestor element that is a **block container**
+- If the position property is **absolute**, the containing block is formed by the edge of the padding box of the nearest ancestor element that has a position value **other than static**
+- If the position property is **fixed**, the containing block is established by the **viewport**